Boyce, Virginia

 Boyce is a small incorporated town in Clarke County, Virginia, United States.
+It is located in the DC-Maryland-Virginia metropolitan area.
 The population was 749 at the 2020 census, up from 589 at the 2010 census.

 Geography

 Boyce is located in western Clarke County at (39.093118, −78.059190), along U.S. Route 340.
 It is 6 mi southwest of Berryville, the county seat and 16 mi northeast of Front Royal.

 According to the United States Census Bureau, the town has a total area of 0.9 sqkm, all land.

 The town is situated at the crossing of the Norfolk & Western Railway and the Winchester and Berry's Ferry Turnpike about 2 mi northwest of Millwood, of which it is the shipping point; 3 mi each from Old Chapel and White Post; and 9 mi southeast of Winchester, Virginia.
 It is built upon a ridge, which drains on the east into Page Brook and to the west into Roseville Run.
 Boyce is apparently well underlaid with water; the town well reaches to a recorded depth of 165 ft.